How to be involved

 - Saint John Local Immigration Partnership is committed to a longer-term settlement strategy

 - Health Care

-- Newcomer panel or Advisory group
+- Newcomer advisory panel (NAP)

 As a Community Member-at-Large on one of the working groups, you will play an important enthusiastic role in the implementation of the SJLIP priorities.
 Your role will be to bring the perspective of the wider community into SJLIP processes.
 From time to time, you may also be asked to share SJLIP news and insights with the community through your personal networks.
-If you are interested in learning more about best practices in inclusion or would like to become involved in SJLIP but are not sure where you fit, please contact firstname.lastname@example.org
+If you are interested in learning more about best practices in inclusion or would like to become involved in SJLIP but are not sure where you fit, please contact the SJLIP project manager at firstname.lastname@example.org